mbiesiad/awesome-astronomy/README.md

 * [Messier marathon](https://en.wikipedia.org/wiki/Messier_marathon) - is an attempt, usually organized by amateur astronomers, to find as many Messier objects as possible during one night
 * [SEDS USA](https://seds.org/) - Students for the Exploration and Development of Space is an international student organization whose purpose is to promote space exploration and development through educational and engineering projects
 * [The Virgo experiment](http://www.virgo-gw.eu/) - is a large interferometer designed to detect gravitational waves predicted by the general theory of relativity
+* [SpaceWeather](https://www.spaceweather.com/) - news and information about the Sun-Earth environment

 # Conferences